tastyigniter/ti-ext-cart/README.md

 ### Order settings

 You can configure the order settings for all locations in the admin area.
-Navigate to the _System > Settings > Order_ admin page.
+Navigate to the _Manage > Settings > Order_ admin page.
 You can set the following order settings for all locations:

 - **Allow guest orders:** Enable or disable guest orders for all locations.
 Can be overridden by location settings.
 - **Reject orders outside delivery areas:** Enable or disable orders outside the delivery area.
 Customers must enter a valid address within the delivery area to place an order.